LIMITED TIME: Request a FREE Accessibility and Donor Friction Audit

 I think our organization must comply.
 What should we do next?

-2. Remediate your site and its content (this includes digital content like PDFs and videos) to comply with WCAG 2.1 AA
+• Remediate your site and its content (including digital content like PDFs and videos) to meet WCAG 2.1 AA standards.

-3. Train your staff on how to create accessible content
+• Provide web accessibility training for your staff on how to create accessible content.

-4. Plan to conduct regular audits going forward — accessibility is a journey
+• Plan to conduct regular monitoring and audits going forward — accessibility is a journey.
+Consider using an ADA website compliance checklist to track progress and responsibilities.

-• Perceivable Content: All digital content must be available to all, including people using screen readers of other assistive devices.
-Digital content includes images and alt text, videos, charts and graphs, infographics, data visualizations, images, videos, infographics, and more.
+• Perceivable Content: All digital content must be available to everyone, including people using screen readers or other assistive devices.
+Digital content includes images and alt text, videos (with captions), charts and graphs, infographics, data visualizations, and more.

-• Understandable Content: Making content understandable includes both the user interface design as well as the words used.
+• Understandable Content: Making content understandable includes both the user interface design and the words used.
 Content should be straightforward and intuitive in how it’s accessed.
-That means consistent navigation and use of best practices and common design patterns such as text links being underlined.
-It also means ensureing the PDFs and videos are accessible, for example.
-It should be easy to read and understand — avoiding jargon and lingo, and using about a 9th grade reading level (with some exceptions dependant on the audience).
+That means consistent navigation and use of best practices and common design patterns such as underlined text links.
+It also means ensuring that PDFs and videos are accessible (including pdf accessibility wcag considerations).
+Content should be easy to read and understand — avoiding jargon and lingo, and using about a 9th grade reading level (with some exceptions dependent on the audience).

 • Robust Compatibility: The entire website and its content should work effectively with a broad range of devices and tools.
 Different people use different tools.
 Some people use multiple tools or devices and others just use one.
 Each person should be able to engage with your site and its content with ease.

 Website remediation for accessibility begins with the recommendations list from the audit.
-Trained accessibility experts will make changes to the code, the design, and the content as needed, to achieve the required WCAG standard.
+Trained accessibility experts will make changes to the code, the design, and the content as needed to achieve the required WCAG standard.
+This process is often referred to as website accessibility remediation.
 Remediation can be expensive, depending on the state of your current site.
 Sometimes a complete redesign may be a better option.

-If you don’t train your staff to create content in an accessible manner, your site will eventually no longer be accessible again and you will need to ionce again get an audit and remediation.
-By training your staff on things like how to write alt text well, or how to judge appropriate color contrast, you can keep your site accessible over a longer period of time.
-Building acccessibility into your standard processes is the best approach for maintinaing an accessible website.
+If you don’t train your staff to create content in an accessible manner, your site will eventually no longer be accessible and you will need to once again get an audit and remediation.
+By training your staff on things like how to write effective alt text, or how to judge appropriate color contrast, you can keep your site accessible over a longer period of time.
+Building accessibility into your standard processes is the best approach for maintaining an accessible website.

-Even if your staff is trained to perfectly create accessible content every time, website technology is always changing and being updated.
-The accessibility standard also change over time.
+Even if your staff is trained to create accessible content every time, website technology is always changing and being updated.
+Accessibility standards also change over time.
 By conducting a regular accessibility audit (and potential remediation) with professionals, you can better ensure that your site and its content remain accessible to all.

-Book a time to speak with our accessibility experts about options to make your site more accessible, or accessibility training.
+Book a time to speak with our accessibility experts about options to make your site more accessible.
+Options include accessibility audits, trainings, remediation, and more.

 Book a Call